 He was preceded in death by his mother, father, older brother, John W. Clark II, and his wife, Frances of 62 years.
 He is survived by his brother, James (Jim) Clark (Patty), 3 daughters, Belle Burrington (Kris), Ellen Kittel (David), Bonnie Taylor (Rick), all of Victor, Montana and Rolland “Babe” Schrader (Ilene) of Grantsdale, Montana who was raised as a son by Bill and Frances; fiancé, Janet Johnson of Victor, and 7 grandchildren, Michelle Hoffman (Rich), Lindsey Gensemer (Corey), Amanda Lesnik (Drew), Kristen Hansen (Kiel), Eric Taylor, Elizabeth Taylor, Matthew Kittel and 9 great grandchildren, as well as several nephews and nieces.

 A Celebration of Life will be held at the Victor Community Church on Saturday, September 14, 2019, at 11:00 am with a luncheon to follow at the Neely Center in Victor.
 Donations may be made to Victor Community Church, The Bitterroot Church of the Nazarene or Victor School Athletics in honor of Bill.

-To send flowers to William "Bill" J. Clark's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" J. Clark, please visit our floral store.